mika314/universe-and-everything-inside/README.md

 The cat licked its paw and then turned to the other side.

-After classes, the young man and the girl went to the cafe for lunch.
+After classes, the young man and the girl went to the café for lunch.
 John picked a sandwich with cheese and bologna and a can of Monster drink.
-Sbina ordered a salad.
-They sat at a table outside the cafe.
+Sabina ordered a salad.
+She sat at a table outside the café.

-"Every time Professor Shmit reads his lectures, I am getting extremely sleepy," John complained.
+"Every time Professor Smith reads his lectures, I am getting extremely sleepy," John complained.

 "He might be a vampire who is sucking the energy from people," Sabina suggested.